d12frosted/elpa-mirror/stable-melpa/latex-change-env-readme.txt

-This package provides a way to modify LaTeX environments, as well as the display math mode (seeing it as an environment of sorts).
-Thus, henceforth the world "environment" shall—in addition to
+This package provides a way to modify LaTeX environments, macros, as well as inline and display maths mode (seeing them as an environment of sorts).
+Thus, henceforth the world "environment" shall usually refer to all of these notions.
-\begin--\end-style environments—also refer to display math.

 Refer to the README for a full account of the package's functionality, as well as how to install it.
 Briefly: